-The average smartphone camera takes photos with an aspect ratio of 4:3.
 Higher-end cameras, including DSLR cameras, normally shoot in an aspect ratio of 16:9.

-Some digital photo frames have WiFi capability, which means they can connect to the internet through your home wireless network and download or display photos directly from your storage accounts, such as Google Photos, Facebook, Flickr, and Picasa.
+Many digital photo frames have WiFi capability, which means they can connect to the internet through your home wireless network and download or display photos directly from your storage accounts, such as Google Photos, Facebook, Flickr, and Picasa.

 Some digital photo frames allow you to display your photos in landscape orientation or portrait orientation — but not both.
 This is extremely limiting.
 We prefer frames that allow you to alternate between landscape and portrait orientation.

 Since some digital photo frames come with little or no internal storage, they'll need to be compatible with SD or MicroSD cards to use as storage.